 - Phishing: By pretending to be a real employee, the attacker can connect with other employees who are working for the same organization.
 They can then harvest sensitive information from them or ask them to authorize financial transactions.

-- Scamming: The attacker can impersonate a legitimate business to scam its customers and partners by sending them to a fake website, making them pay for products and services that they’ll never receive.
+- Scamming: With social media impersonation scams, the attacker can impersonate a legitimate business to scam its customers and partners by sending them to a fake website, making them pay for products and services that they’ll never receive.

 - Disinformation: Social media impersonation can also be used to spread damaging disinformation about individuals and organizations.